CharlesStover/use-clippy/README.md

 `useClippy` is a React Hook for reading from and writing to the user's clipboard.

-_Not to be confused with Microsoft Office's Clippy assistant._ 📎
+_Not to be confused with Microsoft Office's assistant, Clippy._ 📎

 ## Install